 If you’ve just completed a level 2 apprenticeship

 Upon completion of your apprenticeship, you’ll have your final review.
-This will be an opportunity, if you haven’t had one already, to speak to your manager and assessor about staying on at the nursery and progressing onto the level 3 qualification.
-Do bear in mind that, in order to complete this course (and if you don’t have the grades already) you’ll need to gain A*- C GCSEs in English and maths.
-Further advice about this can be given to you by your assessor.
+This will be an opportunity, if you haven’t had one already, to speak to your manager about staying on at the nursery and progressing onto the level 3 qualification.
+Further advice about this can also be given to you by your assessor.
 Not progressing onto a level 3 course can limit the progression of your childcare career, as most nurseries need fully qualified practitioners to make up their ratios at level 3.

 If you’ve just completed a level 3 apprenticeship